groue/GRMustache/Guides/standard_library.md

     {{# localize }}Hello{{/ localize }}

-This would render "Bonjour", given a French localization for "Hello".
+This would render `Bonjour`, given a French localization for `"Hello"`.

 *Warning*: in the above example, HTML-escaping is done as usual: you localize HTML chunks.
 There is no escaping.